 This epic film traces over three generations an immigrant family's trials, tribulations, tragedies and triumphs.
 Jose and Maria, the first generation, come to Los Angeles, meet, marry, face...
 See full summary »

 Vassili is an aged prostitute with killer instincts.
 He finds an unconscious young man in the Forest of Boulogne and takes him home.
 Now lovers and accomplices, the two men become a couple ...
 See full summary »

 Growing up in the Mission district of San Francisco, Che Rivera (Benjamin Bratt) has always had to be tough to survive.
 He's a powerful man respected throughout the Mission barrio for his masculinity and his strength, as well as for his hobby building beautiful lowrider cars.
 A reformed inmate and recovering alcoholic, Che has worked hard to redeem his life and do right by his pride and joy: his only son, Jes, whom he has raised on his own after the death of his wife.
 Che's path to redemption is tested, however, when he discovers Jes is gay.
 To survive his neighborhood, Che has always lived with his fists.
 To survive as a complete man, he'll have to embrace a side of himself he's never shown.
 Written by

-After Jess and his dad fight, Jess has a fat lip on the left side.
-A few scenes later, Jess is having his lip tended to at the home of Rene (Jesse Borrego) and the lip is swollen and bleeding on the right side.
+After Jes and his dad fight, Jes has a fat lip on the left side.
+A few scenes later, Jes is having his lip tended to at the home of Rene (Jesse Borrego) and the lip looks to be swollen and bleeding on the right side because he is looking in a mirror.
 See more »